mansueto-institute/urban-isolines/README.md

 ## Function List

 #### Querying Functions
-- '''get-isodata''' : Wrapper function for Here API.
+- `get-isodata` : Wrapper function for Here API.
 Requires location coordinates, and has other optional parameters.
 (Store api key and code as here_api_key and here_api_code in a file called config.py)
 - get-google-coords: Wrapper function for Google Geocoder API.
 (Store Google API key in config.py file as google_api_key

 #### Mapping Functions